conan-io/docs/reference/env_vars.rst

 **Defaulted to**: Not defined

-This variable can be used to define an absolute path to an existing profile file that Conan will use as default.
+This variable can be used to define a path to an existing profile file that Conan will use as default.
+If relative, the path will be resolved from the *conan.conf* location.

 CONAN_NON_INTERACTIVE
 ---------------------